cybercog/laravel-ban/README.md

 #### Registering package

 > The package will automatically register itself.
-But if you are using Laravel 5.4 or earlier releases you require this step.
+This step required for Laravel 5.4 or earlier releases only.

 Include the service provider within `app/config/app.php`: